js6450/Creative-Coding-SP21/projects.md

 [back to main](index.md)

+Each week you will be asked to write a software sketch (posssibly more than one) and post it online.
+You must also write a short blog post about the sketch, and react to any readings that are assigned.
+Blog posts are to be made on an online journal described below.
+Work is due before the next class meeting.
+We will spend time during each class going over the homework, so if you don’t understand a concept, its best to write about that, put up what you attempted to code, and we can use that as a starting point for class discussion.
+Late work will be penalized.
+Every day work is overdue, it loses a letter grade.
+If work is turned in more than 4 days late, it receives an F. If you turn nothing in at all, you will receive a 0 for the assignment.
+Nobody wants that, so be sure to turn your work in on time.
+Anything is better than nothing.

 ### Week 1: Selfie or Sol

 Create one of the following and post a link to the sketch on your website: